TriHuynh00/github-demo/README.md

 5. Finally, we need to push the new branch to the github (remote repo), we can run the following command

-git push --set-upstream origin <branch-name>
+git push --set-upstream origin "branch-name"

 E.g
 git push --set-upstream origin updating-feature-branch-process